telerik/reporting-docs/embedding-reports/display-reports-in-applications/wpf-application/overview.md

 * Show/Hide parameters area
 * Zooming

 In order to use the WPF Report Viewer, you need a WPF application.
 In order to create such, you need the following tools installed:

 ## System Requirements

-* Visual Studio 2010 or later.
+* Visual Studio 2012 or later.
 * .NET Framework 4 or above (.NET Framework 4 __Client Profile__ is not supported)
-* .NET Core 3.1
-* .NET 5+
+* .NET 6+
 * (optional) Expression Blend

 ## How it works